MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/Prepare-IE11.md

 Although support for Internet Explorer 11 continues, we’ve shifted web browser development resources to the [Microsoft Edge browser](https://www.microsoft.com/edge/business).
 Focusing on Microsoft Edge helps us accelerate innovation in Microsoft 365 experiences from the browser and in modern apps, such as Microsoft Teams, OneDrive, SharePoint, Lists, and more.

 Beginning on August 17, 2021, [Microsoft 365 apps and services will no longer support Internet Explorer 11](/lifecycle/announcements/internet-explorer-11-support-end-dates).
 While we know this change will be difficult for some customers, we believe that you'll get the most out of Microsoft 365 when using Microsoft Edge.
-We’re committed to helping make this transition as smooth as possible.
-We’ve identified considerations and practices for admins as you transition off classic SharePoint features that rely on Internet Explorer 11.
+To ease the transition for document libraries, we will fall back to the Classic experience when you use Internet Explorer 11.
+Also, we’ve identified considerations and practices for admins as you transition off classic SharePoint features that rely on Internet Explorer 11.

 ## Deploy a modern browser such as Microsoft Edge